codemancers/rspec-simple/readme.md

 rspec-compile-file
 ;; find related file for this spec file.
 This could be ;; a spec file or corresponding code file.
 ;; Works with Rails model/controllers too.
+Unlike toggle.el
-rspec-find-related-file
+;; this integrates well with ido rspec-find-related-file
 ;; Display outline of rspec file without running specs.
 ;; You can navigate too from the outline.